Ridgeways Annexe, Three Crosses

 Situated in the peaceful village of Three Crosses with its local shop, Post Office and inviting local, pet friendly pub called the Poundffald.
 Ridgeways Annexe provides its visitors with a convenient, comfortable and picturesque location in which to explore the magnificent beaches of Gower, the seaside village of Mumbles and a selection of coastal and woodland walks.

-External: Enclosed leafy and colourful rear garden with table & chairs and access to a shed for secure storage of bikes, surfboards, canoes etc. Off road parking to the front of the property in front of the gates of the main house.
+External: Enclosed rear garden with table & chairs and access to a shed for secure storage.
+Off road parking to the front of the property in front of the gates of the main house.

 Sleeps 2: 1 Double